Arduino-CI/action/README.md

     steps:
       - uses: actions/checkout@v2
-      - uses: Arduino-CI/action@v0.1.2   # v0.1.2 or the latest version
+      - uses: Arduino-CI/action@stable-1.x   # or latest, or a pinned version
         env:
+          # Not all libraries are in the root directory of a repository.
+          # Specifying the path of the library here (relative to the root
+          # of the repository) will adjust that.
+          #
+          # The default is the current directory
+          #
+          # USE_SUBDIR: .

           # Not all libraries include examples or unit tests.
 The default
           #  behavior of arduino_ci is to assume that "if the files don't
           #  exist, then they were not MEANT to exist".
 In other words,